Galen Clark

-Early life and education
+Biography

-Galen Clark was born in Shipton, Canada East (now Quebec) in 1814.
+Galen Clark was born in Shipton, Lower Canada (now Quebec) in 1814.

-Marriage and family

 He joined the westward migration as a youth and moved to Waterloo, Missouri in 1836.
 In Missouri, he met Rebecca McCoy, and they married in 1839.
-They had five children: Elvira Missouri Clark (1840-1912), Joseph Locke Clark (1842-1862), Mary Ann Clark (1844-1919), Calen Alonzo Clark (1847-1873), and Solon McCoy Clark (1848-1857).
-Only two of them survived until after their parents' deaths: Elvira Clark, who married and became a doctor in Oakland, California; and their other daughter, Mary Ann Clark, who married John T. Regan of Springfield, Massachusetts.
+They had five children: Elvira Missouri Clark (1840–1912), Joseph Locke Clark (1842–1862), Mary Ann Clark (1844–1919), Calen Alonzo Clark (1847–1873), and Solon McCoy Clark (1848–1857).
+Only two of them survived their parents: Elvira Clark, who married and became a doctor in Oakland, California; and their other daughter, Mary Ann Clark, who married John T. Regan of Springfield, Massachusetts.

-Move to California

 After his wife died young, Clark moved to California to seek his fortune in 1854 at the time of the California Gold Rush.
-In 1857, at the age of 43, Clark contracted a severe lung infection that was diagnosed as consumption (as tuberculosis was called in his time).
+In 1857, at the age of 43, Clark contracted a severe lung infection that was diagnosed as consumption.
 Doctors gave him six months to live, as they had no antibiotic treatment at the time, but counseled rest and outdoor air.